top of page

 What Causes Shopaholism?

 You’re not alone if you’ve been called a shopaholic before.
-And you probably won't be surprised to learn that this designation has a lot to do with your personality.
+And you probably won't be surprised to learn that this designation has much to do with your personality.

-It's true that genetics can influence our likelihood of developing addictive behaviours, but there are other factors at play as well.
+Genetics can indeed influence our likelihood of developing addictive behaviours, but there are other factors at play as well.
 Such factors include the environment we were raised in, our mental health and trauma history, our stress levels, or even boredom.

-There are several mental health conditions that may underlie shopaholism, including:
+Several mental health conditions may underlie shopaholism, including:

-1. Mood disorders: People with shopping addiction may have underlying conditions such as depression, anxiety, and bipolar disorder, which can contribute to their compulsive buying behavior.
+1. Mood disorders: People with a shopping addiction may have underlying conditions such as depressionanxiety, and bipolar disorder, which can contribute to their compulsive buying behaviour.

-2. Impulse control disorders: Shopaholism is considered a form of impulse control disorder, which is characterised by the inability to resist the urge to engage in certain behaviors, such as shopping.
+2. Impulse control disorders: Shopaholism is considered a form of impulse control disorder, which is characterised by the inability to resist the urge to engage in certain behaviours, such as shopping.

 3. Attention-deficit/hyperactivity disorder (ADHD): Some research suggests that people with ADHD may be more likely to develop shopping addiction due to impulsivity and difficulty focusing.